abedshek2019-source/Basketball-Trainer/README.md

 * View progress over time

 **Question:** How can I store and organize a player's training data in Java so the program can save and display progress effectively?
+## Project Launch 02

+This Java proof-of-concept demonstrates how the Basketball Training Tracker can collect shooting data from a user and calculate their shooting percentage.
+It also uses decision-making to provide feedback based on the user's shooting performance.